Numerical calculation of the $k$-space second Chern number in four dimensions: Application to the 4D quantum Hall system

 where $m$ and $n$ are the lattice indices.
 To construct periodic boundary conditions with rational magnetic fluxes $\phi_z=p_1 / q_1$ and $\phi_w=p_2 / q_2$, the dimension of the system (i.e., the magnetic unit cell) is set to $q_1 \times q_2$.

 We first consider the case where the magnetic fluxes are $\phi_z = \phi_w = 1/4$ [Fig.~\ref{fig_magnetic}(a)].
-The numerical results are consistent with the previous findings in Ref.~\cite{Mochol2018QST}.
-Within the gapped regions of the energy spectrum, the quantized second Chern number $C_2$ remains remarkably stable and clearly defined.
-Method III, in particular, demonstrates an exceptional ability to resolve the integer plateaus even with a relatively coarse integration grid, maintaining a precision well below the prescribed threshold of $10^{-3}$.
+The numerical results are calculated by using Method III, with a threshold of $10^{-3}$.
+The result is consistent with the previous findings in Ref.~\cite{Mochol2018QST}.
+Within the gapped regions of the energy spectrum, the quantized second Chern number $C_2$ remains stable and clearly defined.

-Furthermore, we explore the system with a higher magnetic periodicity by setting $\phi_z = \phi_w = 1/13$ [Fig.~\ref{fig_magnetic}(b)].
-In this regime, the energy spectrum hosts narrower gaps, and the extended magnetic periodicity significantly enlarges the dimension of the Hamiltonian.
-In contrast to our approach, applying Method I to such a system becomes highly challenging; caching the global wave functions or link variables in such systems imposes significant memory demands.
-Nevertheless, our algorithm successfully captures distinct plateau-to-plateau topological phase transitions.
+Furthermore, we explore the case with a higher magnetic periodicity by setting $\phi_z = \phi_w = 1/13$ [Fig.~\ref{fig_magnetic}(b)].
+In this regime, the energy spectrum hosts narrower gaps, and the extended magnetic periodicity significantly enlarges the dimension of the system.
+We note that applying Method I to such a system becomes challenging, because caching the global wave functions in such systems imposes significant memory demands.
+Nevertheless, Method III successfully captures distinct plateau-to-plateau topological phase transitions.
 As the Fermi energy $E_F$ scans through the gaps, the second Chern number exhibits well-quantized jumps between different integer values.
-These results confirm that the stability of Method III is not model-specific but is intrinsically linked to its efficient handling of the non-trivial 4D topology, making it an ideal tool for mapping the phase diagrams of complex 4D topological insulators.
+The results confirm that the stability of Method III is not model-specific.

+To quantitatively analyze the computational efficiency, we focus on the case of $\phi_z = \phi_w = 1/13$ at $E_F = -4.86$.
+At this Fermi energy, the density of states vanishes, confirming that the system lies within a bulk energy gap where the second Chern number $C_2$ is quantized.
+We determine the benchmark value from the gauge-invariant extended FHS calculation on sufficiently fine meshes and confirm that it corresponds to a stable quantized plateau as $E_F$ is varied within the same gap.
+This gives the reference value $C_2=-7$.
+The results obtained by the uniform-grid method and the adaptive method converge to this same integer as the number of diagonalizations is increased.